Quarter End Playbook

 April 2-9

-The Balancing Payroll is approved and the transaction is in Pending status Communicate variances to employers before the transaction is sent, and for employers to ensure their accounts are sufficiently funded
+The Balancing Payroll is approved and the transaction is in Pending status Communicate variances to employers before the transaction is sent, and for employers to ensure their accounts are sufficiently funded.
+Note: the last time to Cancel a pending balancing transaction is Thursday, April 9th at 11:59 PM ET.

 8th business day